 4. Business Income Tax

 In some cases, renting out real estate is not considered passive income.
-In such cases, the landlord is usually deemed to be operating an active business.
+In such cases, the landlord is usually deemed to operate an active business.
 For example, if you run a bed and breakfast, this is considered an active business, so you’d have to pay income tax on any money made from it.

 5. Capital Gains